 Oh, yeah, I knew Hank Stram.

-He was still working for CBS, and I was in the Park of Meridian in a bunch of uh it was time for the the the uh preseason meetings of the CBS announce crew.
+And I was in the Parker Meridian in a bunch of, it was time for the preseason meetings of the CBS announce crew.

-I'd not met him before that he recognized me and we started talking.
+He recognized me, and we started talking.

-He was uh said he was a big fan.
+He said he was a big fan.

-He was uh uh it's not 88, wait a minute, 89, something like that.
+He was not 88, 89, something like that.

-And I think he was he might have been doing CBS radio with Jack Buck at that time.
+And I think he was, he might have been doing CBS radio with Jack Buck at that time.

 I'm not sure.

-I mean, the NFL Films was actually was a great organization anyway, NFL Films Steve Sable and his dead ed, but that that that tape uh that film of the Chiefs and the and the uh with Stram on the sideline uh talking about matriculating the ball down the field boys and so forth.
+But that tape, that film of the Chiefs with Stram on the sideline talking about matriculating the ball down the field, boys, and so forth.

-He was he was one of a kind guy.
+He was one of a kind guy.

 I liked him.